 In this article, we rank the best hard-side truck campers that can safely be hauled on a one-ton SRW short-bed truck.
 So who makes the best truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our rankings, including build quality, features, handling, and holding tank capacities.
 Each camper needed to meet three requirements in order to be ranked—each needed to be a hard-side, non-slide model that weighed less than 4,200 pounds fully loaded.
 We chose this figure because it falls within the payload ratings of most gasoline-powered, one-ton SRW short-bed trucks being built today.
 Fortunately, finding campers that weigh less than this figure wasn’t too difficult.
 Most fall well below 4,000 pounds fully loaded.

 Happily, the seven truck campers that made our final cut offer the consumer a wide range of choices.
 Some are big and heavy, while others are light and aerodynamic.
 Some are framed with aluminum, while others are made of wood.
 Significant differences between the campers are noted here in the individual write-ups.
-Again, this article DOES NOT include truck campers with slide-outs.
+Again, this article DOES NOT include truck campers with electric slide-outs.
 If you’re interested in a truck camper with one or more slide-outs, click here.
-So without further adieu, here are the top 8 short-bed truck campers for one-ton trucks.:
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
+So without further adieu, here are the 9 best short-bed truck campers for Ford F350 Ram Chevy GM 3500 trucks:

 1. Northern Lite 8-11EX WET